Next: Summary, Previous: Reporting Problems and Bugs, Up: Installing gawk [Contents][Index]

 applications within a single executable.
 It is aimed at embedded systems.

-It includes a full implementation of POSIX awk
+It includes a full implementation of POSIX awk.
+When building

 it, be careful not to do ‘make install’ as it will overwrite